alu3n/Gravitum/README.md

 - Background color

 Source:
-- Position
+- Position - Center of the source (x,y)
-- Frequency
+- Frequency - How often should particle be spawned, how much particles should be spawned at once (how often, how much)
-- Direction
+- Direction - Direction of source in degrees
-- Spread
+- Spread - Spread of the source in degrees
-- Range
+- Range - Range of the source
-- Color min start
-- Color max start
-- Color min end
-- Color max end
+- Color min start and color max start - particle will have color in this range at the start (it is randomized in that range)
+- Color min end and color max end - particle will have color in this range in the end (it is randomized in that range)
-- Velocity
+- Velocity - minimal and maximal velocity (min, max)
-- Lifespan
+- Lifespan - minimal and maximal lifespan (min, max)
-- Size start
+- Size start - minimal and maximal size at the start (min, max)
-- Size end
+- Size end - minimal and maximal size in the end (min, max)
-- Active
+- Active - range when is the solver active

 Drag:
-- Multiplier
+- Multiplier -

 Gravity:
 - Force